• Skip to primary navigation

 • Substitute prosciutto with bacon or pancetta cubes if you like.

-• If you are feeling adventurous use blue cheese instead of goat cheese for a stronger flavor.
+• If you are feeling adventurous, use blue cheese instead of goat cheese for a more robust flavor.

 Nutrition